 Kazakhstan, Kyrgyzstan, Turkmenistan, Tajikistan, and Uzbekistan have all signed and ratified CANFZ.

 5. Latin American Nuclear Weapons Free Zone (LANWFZ)

 Opened For Signature: 14 February 1967

 Number of Parties: 33

-Status: Entered into force 25 April 1969 for 11 states parties and for all 33 parties October 2002
+Entry into Force: 25 April 1969 for 11 states parties and for all 33 parties October 2002

 Verification: Yes